abarker/abarker.github.io/content/understanding_python_imports.rst

 **Namespace packages**: Namespace packages allow one or more toplevel directories having the same directory name, but without `__init__.py` files, to function like a common namespace for all the modules and packages in all of those directories which are discoverable on `sys.path`.
 This can be useful for large distributions, but there are also drawbacks such as the lack of `__init__.py` files.
-Most people should continue to use `__init__.py` files to create single-directory packages.
+Most people should continue to use `__init__.py` files and create packages with a single top-level directory.

-**Dynamic import calls.**:  Suppose you want do perform an import but you do not know the name of the module to import until runtime.
+**Dynamic import calls**:  Suppose you want do perform an import but you do not know the name of the module to import until runtime.
 The functional interface to the import command is called `__import__`.
 It can take a string argument, e.g., `module_found_at_runtime =